 This collection featuring chapters by leading international practitioners will offer an introduction to coaching psychology for those new to it, including students, trainees, psychologists, and coaches.
 Introduction to Coaching Psychology covers key topics, including the background and development ...

 Coaching Psychology: Constructivist Approaches presents a comprehensive overview of constructivist approaches to individual, group and team coaching.
 Jelena Pavlović introduces key ideas and explores a variety of models, tools and techniques, setting out a landscape of constructivist psychology as ...

 October 13, 2020

-Based on the philosophy of Personal Construct Psychology (PCP), Constructivist Coaching PCP is interested in how people interpret their own lives and how they ‘construct’ their sense of reality within their social world.
-Relationships, social context, individual thought processes, identity, and...
+Based on the philosophy of Personal Construct Psychology (PCP), constructivist coaching is interested in how people interpret their own lives and how they ‘construct’ their sense of reality within their social world.
+Relationships, social context, individual thought processes, identity, and active ...